dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### The Challenge

-Library catalogs are used to find physical books, e-books online, and a variety of other resources.
-Every library has their own specific catalog system, so what if you were looking for a specific item and wanted to compare the availability of this book at different libraries?
-Introducing WorldCat, a union catalog that itemizes the collections of over 72,000 libraries to create a massive catalog of data.
-Despite solving a usability problem in library catalogs, WorldCat remains outdated by lacking a mobile version.
+Library catalog interfaces are used to find physical books, articles, and a variety of other resources online.
+Every library has their own unique catalog system, but what if you were looking for a specific item and wanted to compare the availability of this item across different libraries?
+I'd suggest using WorldCat, a union catalog that itemizes the collections of over 72,000 libraries to create a massive catalog of data.
+Despite solving my usability problem of being able to compare materials across multiple library catalogs, WorldCat remains outdated by lacking a mobile version.
 My challenge, was to conceptualize how a mobile interface would look and bring the user experience of the desktop version to a mobile setting.

 <img src="/images/WorldCat3.png" alt="Worldcat3"/>
 <br>